At Rye Country Day, supporting students along their multifaceted journey from dependent to independent learners is a team effort.

 - Health Educators

 At every grade level, faculty are sensitive to the variety of learning styles and the potential for learning differences that may require support beyond the classroom.
-Learning specialists in each division support students to develop specific skills and strategies to meet learning standards and expectations.
-Such support might involve testing and/or consultation by professionals outside the School.
-In all cases, the learning specialist is not a crutch but a means to enable students to work on their own.
+To determine the need for additional support, the principal, assistant principal, grade-level dean, advisor, counselor, learning specialist, alongside the child's parents/guardians, collaborate to identify specific skills and strategies that will help the child meet learning standards and expectations.

 - Provide individual short-term counseling